I woke up at the airport hotel in Heathrow preposterously early. It was time to go to Warsaw.

 The taxi pulled away from the Warsaw Chopin Airport and I took this extremely mature photo out the window:

 The driver was playing classical music on the radio, which I’ve never heard in a cab before.
 Cool.
 Must be how they roll in Poland.
 We cruised through the parks and into the tall-ish buildings of Warsaw on the 20 minute drive from the airport.
-Warsaw was completely destroyed in WWII, so all of these buildings had been built since then.
+Warsaw was completely destroyed in WWII, so nearly all of these buildings had been built since then.
 I looked at the people and soaked in the vibe of the place.
 Does this feel like home?
 It feels comfortable.

 We slid through the streets as I took photos of the various buildings.
 Suddenly, familiar notes drifted up out of the taxi’s radio.